top of page

 Support can take many forms: therapy, peer communities, medication, rituals, and creative expression.
 What matters most is that women with ADHD feel safe to show up as their full selves—unmasked, unashamed, and unapologetically complex.

 Education and advocacy are key.
-When we shift the lens to include women’s
+When we shift the lens to include women’s experiences, we dismantle stigma and build systems that actually support neurodivergent lives.

 A Manifesto for the Misunderstood